 The Psychiatric/Mental Health Nurse Practitioner track prepares graduates to care for individuals, groups, and families across the lifespan in a variety of settings.
-A strong emphasis is on psychotherapeutic techniques and psychopharmacotherapy.
+There is a strong emphasis on psychotherapeutic techniques and psychopharmacotherapy.
 The clinical component provides interprofessional experiences working with other healthcare providers in caring for individuals and their families with psychiatric/mental health conditions.